• REVERSE MORTGAGE INFO

 Things to Consider

 your home as closing costs will be lower.
+But there will be a monthly mortgage payment.

 • If you are ill or disabled and assisted living or a nursing home is imminent, do